appbaseio/esc/searchbar/searchbar.md

 ## How to make a normal search bar

+// Edit this line:

 This chapter therefore provides a quick implementation details of normal search bar using Elasticsearch.

 The main functionalities that we will need for doing this are:

 1. **Auto complete** - While user types, we need to provide auto-completion for the input queries.
 Auto-complete functionality should be as fast as a user types to provide instant feedback relevant to what a user has already typed in.
 Elasticsearch provides a convenient way to get autocomplete up and running quickly with its completion suggester feature.
 2. **Suggestions**\(or full text search\) - Use quick suggestions to help users save time, iterate on their searches, and get the results they want.
-It helps to show the relevant data to user’s inputs.
+It helps to show the relevant data to user inputs.

 `Note:` You can deep dive into the implementation details of the above two functionalities through these chapters - [Auto Completion](https://github.com/appbaseio/esc/blob/master/searchbar/auto-complete.md) and [Suggestions](https://github.com/appbaseio/esc/blob/master/searchbar/suggestions.md).